Memorable Order of Tin Hats

 The Memorable Order of Tin Hats (M.O.T.H.) was founded in 1927 by Charles Evenden as a brotherhood of South African former front-line soldiers.
-The ideal is to help comrades in need, either financially or physically; and to remember all servicemen who have answered the Sunset Call, both in war and peacetime.
+Its stated purpose is to help comrades in need, either financially or physically, and to remember all servicemen who have answered the Sunset Call, both in war and peacetime.

 Formation

 M.O.T.H.
 Shellhole, Bloemfontein.

 According to the Dictionary of South African Biography, one night in 1927 after he and the editor of The Natal Mercury, RJ Kingston Russell, had seen a war film, Charles Evenden was persuaded to draw a cartoon on 'remembrance'.
 According to the Dictionary, "The cartoon showed a tin helmet surmounted by a burning candle.
 Around the flames of the candle were six words – True Comradeship – Mutual Help – Sound Memory".

 However, the official M.O.T.H. website carries a cartoon captioned Forgetfulness and this led to the founding of the Order.
 This is confirmed by the Eastern Province Herald which describes the cartoon as follows: "a bullet- and shrapnel-riddled Allied helmet awash in the ocean.
 In the background a steamship passes over the horizon, leaving the forgotten, ghostly form of a veteran forlornly wading through the water."

 "The concepts of True Comradeship, Mutual Help and Sound Memory were to become the inspiration of a remarkable organisation of ex-front-line soldiers, of all ranks, known as M.O.T.H.
 Evenden, as the founder of the movement and its guiding inspiration was given the title of Moth O – a position he held until his death."

-The membership of the M.O.T.H. movement, under Evenden's leadership, grew into thousands.
+The membership of the M.O.T.H. movement, under Evenden's leadership, grew to thousands.
 Men and women of two world wars, of the Second Anglo Boer War (1899–1902) and even those of former enemy forces joined the organisation.
 Meeting places are called "shell holes", and have been opened in Ireland, Malawi, Namibia, Zambia, Zimbabwe and a "cyber shell hole" for members all over the globe.
 Membership was also extended to those who had participated in the South African Border War.

 Warrior's Gate M.O.T.H.
 Museum of Militaria and Moth Sanctuary, Durban

 The museum, located in Durban, is modelled on a Norman design from a photograph given to Evenden by Admiral Evans-of-the-Broke.
-The exhibits extend from the Anglo- Zulu war, 1st and 2nd Boer wars, WW1, WW2, Korean war, Vietnam war, Rhodesian war, and the SWA border war periods.
+The exhibits extend from the Anglo-Zulu War, 1st and 2nd Boer wars, WW1, WW2, Korean war, Vietnam war, Rhodesian war, and the SWA border war periods.

 Memorials

 In 1948 Evenden opened Mount Memory, a monument to the missing and dead of the Second World War, in the foothills of the Drakensberg mountains.
-Moth are remembered on the Memorial wall, that have answered the Sunset Call.
-The Moth Gardens of Remembrance, accommodating the Delville Wood Weeping Cross in Pietermaritzburg.
-There are also numerous Moth Memorials around the country and managed by the local Moth Shellhole in that area.
+Moths are remembered on the Memorial wall, those who have answered the Sunset Call.
+The Moth Gardens of Remembrance accommodate the Delville Wood Weeping Cross in Pietermaritzburg.
+There are also numerous Moth Memorials around the country, managed by the local Moth Shellhole in that area.